digital-dj-tools/dj-data-converter/README.md

 If the conversion fails due to an error, an `error-report.edn` file will be created (also in the current directory).

 ### Mac
-Open a terminal and navigate to the directory where the app was downloaded:
+Open a terminal and change to the directory where the archive was extracted:
 ```
 cd <download-dir>
 ```